Things to do in Havana solo: visit during the carnival and make new friends.

 Wondering if visiting Havana solo is a good idea?

-I have traveled regularly to Havana and Cuba for five years now, for long periods of time, and I have been exploring every creek and turn of the city since I first visited.
+Since then, I have traveled regularly Cuba and Havana for five years now, stayed for long periods of time, and I have been exploring every creek and turn of the city.
 So you are in very safe hands with me and my tips for the best things to do in Havana solo.

 Havana is truly intriguing, and whether you love it or don’t get it, you will most likely not leave indifferent.